Quarantine-free travel from all Australian states and territories to New Zealand has been suspended.

-Sunshine Coast Airport will once again welcome Air New Zealand into the region as seasonal flights, to and from Auckland recommence on 28 June, 2021.
-Operating flights each Monday, Wednesday and Saturday from 28 June until the end of October, find out more on where to stay, dine and experiences in Auckland, as well as what you need to know before travelling outside of Australia.
+Sunshine Coast Airport welcomed Air New Zealand into the region on Saturday 17 July with year round flights, to and from Auckland.
+When flights recommence, Air New Zealand will operate each Monday, Wednesday and Saturday until October, and Monday and Saturday from November, find out more on where to stay, dine and experiences in Auckland, as well as what you need to know before travelling outside of Australia.

 Tāmaki Makaurau, more commonly known as Auckland, this city is situated among twin harbours and volcanic hills, brimming with an array of dining, accommodation and attractions.
 From exploring the harbour and local wildlife to walking and hiking, locally-sourced produced served up to hopping across to one of the nearby islands, find out all there is to do in Auckland at aucklandnz.com, or scroll down for some recommendations on where to stay, dine and what to do.